Pressuring the ball

 First and second defender rule

-The is how defenders should rotate when one of them misses a tackle.
+The first defender is always the one who is pressuring the ball while the second defender provides backup.
+It is common for two to rotate whenever the first defender misses a tackle.
 The defender who was beaten immediately drops back to the center of defense while the second defender steps up to the ball.

 Closing down passing lanes

-Defenders can sometimes limit the the attacker by closing his passing options.
-As the diagram shows, attacker “a” is challenged by a defender who blocks his passing lane to attacker “b”.
-This forces attacker “a” to move sideways.
+Defenders can sometimes limit the attacker by closing his passing options.
+For example, an attacker is challenged by a defender who blocks his passing lane to a second attacker.
+This forces first attacker to move sideways.
 Usually, you want to force your opponent out to the sideline.
 One exception is when you are near the opponent’s goal.
 In that case, it’s better to force him towards the middle, on top of his own box.

 The closer an opponent is to the ball, the tighter he should be marked.
 This way, you can intercept and fight for the ball when he is about to receive a pass.
 Never wait for the person you are marking to receive the ball.
 Instead, try to beat him to the ball or pressure him so he is off balance.